Apartment

 Kirkcaldy

 Located in Kirkcaldy, this apartment is in the city centre and on the waterfront.
-Royal Mile and Edinburgh Castle are notable landmarks, and travellers looking to shop may want to visit George Street and Princes Street.
-Looking to enjoy an event or a game?
-See what's going on at Edinburgh International Conference Centre or Murrayfield Stadium.
+Edinburgh Castle and Palace of Holyroodhouse are notable landmarks, and travellers looking to shop may want to visit George Street and Princes Street.
+Fife Ice Arena and Deep Sea World are also worth visiting.
 Discover the area's water adventures with nearby swimming, or enjoy the great outdoors with hiking/biking trails.

 Kirkcaldy, Fife